 Counting Sort: A New Pespective on Sorting

-The principle of counting sort is relatively simple: count the occurrences of each element to deduce the index position of each element in the sorted array, thus completing the sorting.
+The principle of counting sort is relatively simple: count the occurrences of each element and then deduce the index position of each element in the sorted array to complete the sorting.

-The time and space complexity of counting sort are both , where is the length of the array to be sorted, and is the range of the elements in the array to be sorted.
+The time and space complexity of counting sort are both , where is the length of the array to be sorted, and is the range of the elements in the array.

-This is the visualization panel for selection sort.
+Here is a visualization panel for selection sort.
 You can click on the code sorted[count[index] - 1] = nums[i]

-to see the process of forming the sorted array:
+to see the process of the sorted array formation:

-, if I find that there are 2 elements of 1
+, if I count 2 elements of 1

 , 1 element of 3